serhatgktp/synth-in-c/README.md

 This program is mindful of memory.
 However, to release the memory occupied by your composition please exit the program using the command 10

 There are a couple musical pieces included that you can test the program with

+Example for opening one of the files:
+  /> 6
+  /> minuet.txt
+  //                  We have read from the file into our program /> 7
+  //                  We have exported the composition to output.wav /> 10
+  //                  We have exited the program and cleared our memory Run output.wav
+  -delightful music playing